 Enlisting help right away will give your legal team the opportunity to obtain time-sensitive evidence while it is still available.
 It will also ensure you meet all critical filing deadlines before they pass.

 If you or someone you love is recovering from a TBI following some kind of sporting accident, contact Emerson Straw.
 Our resourceful attorneys use the latest technology and visual graphics like accident reconstruction animations to help clients pursue satisfactory settlements and verdicts.
-Call (727) 821-1500 or use our Online Contact Form to set up a free consultation with a brain injury lawyer in Florida.
+Call (727) 821-1500 or use our Online Contact Form to set up a free consultation with a brain injury lawyer.